JackDaniells/csv-parser/README.md

 For the evolution and improvement of the project, it would be interesting:

-* Enable processing of other file types.
-The read and write architecture has already been designed thinking about new file formats, it is only necessary to respect the `IOStrategy` interface and add the new implementation inside `StrategySelector` object.
+* Implement the processing of other file structure types.
+The read and write architecture has already been designed thinking about new file formats, it is only necessary to respect the `IOStrategy` interface established.
-* Present a parallel approach for column validation (required and unique fields), because these validations are not interdependent.
+* Present a parallel approach for column validation (required and unique fields), because these validations are not interdependent, which would simplify the implementation.